 Try it; you might be surprised at how much impact this little exercise can have even with people who normally seem shut off and unlikely to share their fears and hopes.

 The text above was just an excerpt.
 The web versions of our print articles are now hosted by Duke University Press, Tikkun’s publisher.
-To subscribe to Tikkun, click here.
-You’ll then be able to click here to read an HTML version of the article, or click here to read a PDF version of the full article.
+Click here to read an HTML version of the article, or click here to read a PDF version of the full article.